How to Get Admission in MBBS in USA in 2025: Step-by-Step Guide for Indian Students

 Documents | You must have a valid passport, visa, and other necessary documents |

-Entrance Exam (MCAT)
+MBBS in USA Admission: Entrance Exam (MCAT)

 The Medical College Admission Test (MCAT) is the entrance exam for MBBS in the United States.
 It is a standardized, computer-based test that evaluates a student's critical thinking, problem-solving, and knowledge of physical and biological sciences.
 However, some colleges in the USA require pre-medical courses to get admission to MBBS.
-Those who have already taken the MCAT exam in previous years can check their score validity based on the US university they are applying to for MBBS admissions.
+Those who have already taken the MCAT exam in previous years can check their score based on the US university they are applying to for MBBS admissions.

 Particulars | Details |